Succession season 3, the third instalment of HBO’s award-winning drama about a wealthy dynasty, has finally arrived.

 Blurring the lines between comedy and drama, its second season blew us away back when it aired in 2019, and two years later we're finally going to learn about the fallout from its extraordinary cliff-hanger ending.

-Succession season 3 was confirmed all the way back in 2019, and though the Covid-19 pandemic put a pin in our hopes for its imminent return to our screens, we've now got a better idea of its cast, plot and arrival time.
-We've even got a teaser trailer, too.
+Succession season 3 was confirmed all the way back in 2019, and though the Covid-19 pandemic put a pin in our hopes for its imminent return to our screens, we've now got all the details of its cast and plot as new episodes continue to drop weekly.

-Below, we’ll take you through Succession season 3's release date, story, cast and everything else you need to know.
+Below, we’ll take you through everything worth knowing about Succession season 3.
 Naturally, spoilers for the first two seasons follow, so proceed with caution.

 - The Witcher season 2: release date, cast, and more